One Pot, Endless Flavor: 7 Steps to Perfect Beef Stew

 • Fresh rosemary & thyme a few sprigs each

-• 1 tbsp Better Than Bouillon beef base
+• 1 tablespoon Better Than Bouillon beef base

 • 2 bay leaves